Torre del Grillo

 Description

-According to documents written soon after the acquisition of the tower by the Del Grillo family, the tower belonged first to the Colonna family, then to the Conti (medioevo).
-However, Keyvanian points out that it was built using the same masonry techniques as both the Torre dei Conti and the Torre di Milizie, and was likely a Conti structure built to reduce the distance that forms of communication like fire and smoke would need to travel in order to send messages between the two major Conti family towers.
+According to documents written soon after the acquisition of the tower by the Del Grillo family, the tower originally belonged to the Colonna family, then changed hands to the Conti.
+However, it was built using the same masonry techniques as both the Torre dei Conti and the Torre di Milizie, and was likely used by the Conti to reduce the distance that forms of communication like fire and smoke would need to travel in order to send messages between the two major Conti family towers.

 Creator